Peter Winterbottom: After rugby

 Since his playing career ended, Winterbottom carved out a career in finance.
-He worked as a Corporate bond broker for Tullett & Tokyo Ltd and BGC Partners alongside Ben Clarke, but left BGC in 2008 to join interdealer broker Creditex.
+He worked as a corporate bond broker for Tullett & Tokyo Ltd and BGC Partners alongside Ben Clarke.

-Peter is currently Director Rugby at Esher Rugby Football Club.
+Winterbottom served as Director of Rugby at Esher RFC between 2019 and 2025.

 Personal life

-Winterbottom is the uncle of Swiss-born James Leuzinger, who represented Great Britain at the 2006 Winter Olympics.
+Winterbottom is the uncle of James Leuzinger, who represented Great Britain at the 2006 Winter Olympics.